davi2206/davi2206.github.io/src/posts/Spiritual/Fall.md

 ### What is does to your spirit

 My personal experience, on how fall is good for me.
-The brown, melancholly, cozy, spooky(?)
+The brown, melancholly, cozy
+Coming of the dark